 People describe the experience of hypnosis as highly pleasurable and often comment upon emerging that they feel like they’ve had a refreshing nap.
 You might feel any number of sensations while in trance.
 Most people’s muscles grow loose and relaxed.
 Many report pleasant feelings.
 Often the breathing grows deeper and slower as a result of increased relaxation.
 Feelings of warmth or tingling are common.
 Often people report an increased ability to visualize much like daydreaming.
 Some people’s perception of time is altered – the trance state may seem much longer or shorter in duration than it actually is.

 While some continue to listen to the words of the hypnotist, others report that the mind drifts away to some pleasant memory or imagined scene.

 Because the conscious mind may drift away, some report only a general sense of what was said in the trance- just like seeing a movie but not perfectly remembering every scene.
-Each individuals experience of trance is unique.
-In the hands of a qualified and skilled person hypnosis can be a valuable ally for healing, self-improvement, pain management, habit control and much, much more…
+Each individual experience of trance is unique.
+In the hands of a qualified and skilled person, hypnosis can be a valuable ally for healing, self-improvement, pain management, habit control and much, much more…

 Though many people are familiar with the success of hypnosis in smoking cessation and weight loss, most are unaware of its powerful uses as an anesthetic and to speed healing.

 Hypnosis has long been used to help people suffering from trauma and to overcome roadblocks originating from past experiences.
 Hypnosis has been used by law enforcement to help witnesses increase recall.
-Hypnosis can be used to overcome anxieties fear and phobias.
+It can even be used to overcome anxieties, fears, and phobias.